alexpkeil1/qgcompint/README.md

 ### Current package capabilities/limitations
 - Single modifiers only (e.g. interaction terms between a modifier and the mixture can only be estimated for a single modifier at a time).
 This also implies that no interaction terms between the modifier and other covariates can be considered.
-- linear only specifications (i.e. linear effects of a mixture, but not covariates) for Cox model
+- Cox model: linear only specifications (i.e. linear effects of a mixture, but not covariates)

 ### Interpretation
 - coefficients
   - psi1 coefficient: effect of the mixture in the referent category of the effect measure modifier (`z` in this case)
   - z coefficient: main effect of the effect measure modifier (will change based on name of effect measure modifier)
   - z:mixture coefficient: interaction term between the effect measure modifier and the entire mixture
-- weights/partial effects (only given if effect measure modifier is binary)
+- weights/partial effects
   - first set of weights/sum of negative/positive coefficients:
     	- weights: proportion of positive/negative partial effect in the reference stratum effect measure modifier (here, `z=0`)
   	  - partial effect: sum of main term coefficients for exposure in a given direction (these will sum to psi1, the effect estimate in the reference stratum effect measure modifier (here, `z=0`))
-  - second set:
+  - If the modifier is binary, a second set is printed:
   	  - weights: proportion of positive/negative partial effect in the index stratum effect measure modifier (here, `z=1`)
   	  - partial effect: sum of main term coefficients + interaction term coefficients for exposure in a given direction (these will sum to the mixture effect estimate in the index stratum effect measure modifier (here, `z=1`))
 - Additional estimates (only given if effect measure modifier is binary): The effect of the mixture in the index category of the effect measure modifier (here, `z=1`)